 This project explores how science fiction and design fiction can be used to explore possible futures and elicit values surrounding emerging sensing technologies.
-In particular, we focus on values and issues related to privacy, and we take inspiration from the technologies depicted in the novel The Circle.
+In particular, we focus on values and issues related to privacy.

-Inspired by the novel The Circle, we created a set of design fictions.
+Inspired by technology trends, and representations of technology in the media and science fiction, we created a set of design fictions.
 Design fictions are a mix between science fact, science fiction, and design.
 These conceptual designs suggest speculative or alternate future worlds that imagine what the future might be like in order to help generate discussions about futures we want to see (and those that we want to avoid).

 Richmond Y. Wong, Ellen Van Wyk and James Pierce.
 (2017).
 Real-Fictional Entanglements: Using Science Fiction and Design Fiction to Interrogate Sensing Technologies.
 In Proceedings of the ACM Conference on Designing Interactive Systems (DIS ’17).
 [PDF] [Design Workbook Excerpts]

 Richmond Y. Wong, Deirdre K, Mulligan, Ellen Van Wyk, James Pierce and John Chuang.
 (2017).
 Eliciting Values Reflections by Engaging Privacy Futures Using Design Workbooks.
 Proc.
 ACM Hum.-Comput.
 Interact.
 1, 2, Article 111 (November 2017), 27 pages.
 [PDF]